NaszvadiG/cim-xa/README.md

 	$savant->addPath('template', './application/templates');

-// NO MODELS YET SO USING AN ARRAY
+// NO DB&MODELS HERE SO USING AN ARRAY

 	$data = array(